Scale Conversion Calculator & Scale Factor Calculator

 How to Scale a Measurement

-Making a measurement smaller or larger, known as scale conversion, requires a common scale factor, which you can use to multiply or divide all measurements by.
+Making a measurement smaller or larger, known as scale conversion, requires a common scale factor, which you can use to multiply or divide all measurements.

 For example, if the scale factor is 1:8 and the real measurement is 32, divide 32 ÷ 8 = 4 to convert.

-To convert a scaled measurement up to the actual measurement, simply multiply the smaller measurement by the scale factor.
-For example, if the scale factor is 1:8 and the smaller length is 4, multiply 4 × 8 = 32 to convert it to the larger actual size.
+To convert a smaller, scaled measurement up to the actual measurement, simply multiply the scaled measurement by the scale factor.
+For example, if the scale factor is 1:8 and the scaled length is 4, multiply 4 × 8 = 32 to convert it to the larger actual size.

 A common tool used to scale a measurement from a real-world measurement is an architect’s scale rule.
 These are often used for scaling drawings and blueprints for buildings.